andrewacashner/hearingfaithms/chapters/chapter-3.md

 ensemble take a verbal discourse about music and turn it into a musical discourse about music.
-This kind of discourse uses musical means to communicate something about music itself---and here the subject is not only that made by human performance (*musica instrumentalis*).
+This kind of discourse uses musical means to communicate something about music itself---and here the subject is not only that made by human performance.
 When the first chorus refers to "what is sung," they are not merely referring to this literal level of human performance.
 Instead, they point to *Jesús infante*---the child who is both the *infante* or